-Moreover, in Spain a product will be deemed safe when it fulfils the requirements of health and safety as set out in specific regulations or, if it is not specifically regulated, it is at least supposed to be in accordance with technical national rules that harmonise European rules, UNE rules (the Spanish quality and standardisation rules), good practice codes and the current status of technical knowledge.
+Moreover, in Spain a product will be deemed safe when it fulfils the requirements of health and safety as set out in specific regulations or, if it is not specifically regulated, it is at least supposed to be in SPAIN Monereo Meyer Marinel-lo accordance with technical national rules that harmonise European rules, UNE rules (the Spanish quality and standardisation rules), good practice codes and the current status of technical knowledge.

-There is also a presumption of defective product, which basically consists in a lack of administrative authorisations for the product and lack of information with which to identify the producer, and where the product belongs to a group of products where one of them was deemed defective.
+There is also a presumption of defective products, which basically comprises a lack of administrative authorisations for the product and a lack of information with which to identify the producer, and where the product belongs to a group of products where one of them was deemed defective.
 In such cases, the product may be deemed defective, irrespective of its actual state, according to article 3 of RD 1801/2003.